-The Task Force supports AFWA's continued leadership role in ensuring that our national and international commitments are met relative to the implementation of BMPs, and sustaining and improving trapping and furbearer management in the United States.
-The specific actions the Task Force recommends are:
+The Task Force supports AFWA's continued leadership role in ensuring that our national and international commitments are met relative to the implementation of BMPs, and sustaining and improving trapping and furbearer management in the U.S. The specific actions the Task Force recommends are:

-- a. that the AFWA Executive Committee ensures that the Sustainable Use of Wildlife Committee, through the U.S. Furbearer Conservation Technical Work Group, continues to lead the effort to develop, improve, and use BMPs; - b. that AFWA staff help ensure that directors and wildlife chiefs are kept aware of key developments relative to the development and use of BMPs, and associated international commitments; - c. that AFWA staff help ensure that directors and wildlife chiefs are kept aware of new domestic challenges to trapping faced by any of its member states; - d. that AFWA help ensure the Cooperative Agreement with USDA-APHIS-WS-NWRC is maintained to support the BMP Program, state agency and AFWA staff travel to meetings of the Furbearer Technical Work Group, the Joint Management Committee, and other important professional trapping related meetings; - e. that AFWA maintain international trapping issues in the portfolios of both the Trapping Policy Program Manager and the International Relations Director.
-Maintain furbearer management, trap testing and staff support for the Sustainable Use of Wildlife Committee in the portfolio of the Trapping Policy Program Manager; - f. that AFWA help facilitate garnering funding support to periodically conduct surveys assessing: (1) Current use of BMPs by agencies and the trapping community; (2) Trap use for various species amongst trappers; (3) Awareness and attitudes of the public and agency staff concerning regulated trapping; and (4) State laws and regulations pertaining to traps and trapping; - g. that AFWA engage appropriate agencies within the Department of the Interior to: (1) Promote support for trapping on federal refuges and other public lands, (2) Eliminate interpretation of federal laws and policies that lead to restrictions on harvest of furbearers including by trapping on federal lands, and, (3) Promote support for sustainable use concepts in developing positions to the CITES Treaty; - h. that the U.S. Head of Delegation for the Agreed Minute and the JMC and the AFWA International Relations Director will communicate with ANSI annually about the importance of the ISO standards to U.S. interests; and - i. that AFWA will continue to partner with The Wildlife Society, Max McGraw Wildlife Foundation, U.S. Fish and Wildlife Service, USDA/APHIS/Wildlife Services, and other appropriate entities to deliver workshops such as "Trapping Matters" to enhance communications and outreach on furbearer management and BMPs.
+- a. that the AFWA Executive Committee ensures that the Sustainable Use of Wildlife Committee, through the U.S. Furbearer Conservation Technical Work Group, continues to lead the effort to develop, improve, and use BMPs; - b. that AFWA staff help ensure that directors and wildlife chiefs are kept aware of key developments relative to BMPs, and associated international commitments; - c. that AFWA staff help ensure that directors and wildlife chiefs are kept aware of new domestic challenges to trapping faced by any of its member states; - d. that AFWA help ensure the cooperative agreement with Wildlife Services is maintained to support the BMP program, state agency and AFWA staff travel to meetings of the Furbearer Technical Work Group, the JMC, and other important professional trapping related meetings; - e. that AFWA maintain international trapping issues in the portfolios of both the Trapping Policy Program Manager and the International Relations Director and continue to include responsibilities for furbearer management, trap testing and staff support for the Sustainable Use of Wildlife Committee in the portfolio of the Trapping Policy Program Manager; - f. that AFWA help facilitate garnering funding support to periodically conduct surveys assessing: (1) current use of BMPs by agencies and the trapping community, (2) trap use for various species amongst trappers, (3) awareness and attitudes of the public and agency staff concerning regulated trapping, and (4) state laws and regulations pertaining to traps and trapping; - g. that AFWA engage appropriate agencies within the Department of the Interior to: (1) promote support for trapping on federal refuges and other public lands, (2) eliminate interpretation of federal laws and policies that lead to restrictions on harvest of furbearers including by trapping on federal lands, and, (3) promote support for sustainable use concepts in developing positions to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES); - h. that the U.S. Head of Delegation for the Agreed Minute and the JMC and the AFWA International Relations Director will communicate with ANSI annually about the importance of the ISO standards to U.S. interests; and - i. that AFWA will continue to partner with The Wildlife Society, Max McGraw Wildlife Foundation, USFWS, Wildlife Services, and other appropriate entities to deliver workshops such as "Trapping Matters" to enhance communications and outreach on furbearer management and BMPs.